OpusOpenFinance/Socinal/docs/en/Open-Finance/Plataforma-OpusOpenFinance/apis/DireitosCreditórios.md

 ## *Open API Specification* of the API

-The documentation for the Credit Operations API to be built in the *integration layer* can be found [here][API-Direitos-Creditórios].
+The documentation for the Invoice Financing API to be built in the *integration layer* can be found [here][API-Direitos-Creditórios].

 [API-Direitos-Creditórios]: ../../../../swagger-ui/index.html?api=en-Direitos-Creditórios